IPad: iPad Air

 The fifth generation of iPad Air was announced on March 8, 2022, and released on March 18.
-It used an Apple M1 chip.
+It uses an Apple M1 chip.

-The iPad Air (M2) was announced on May 7, 2024, with the general availability on May 15.
-It used an Apple M2 chip.
-It is the first iPad Air to have the available two display size options of 11 in and 13 in.
+The sixth generation of iPad Air was announced on May 7, 2024, with the general availability on May 15.
+It uses the Apple M2 chip.
+It is the first iPad Air to be available in two display size options: 11 in and 13 in.
 It features the Apple Pencil hover which is previously featured on the iPad Pro (6th generation) and the landscape oriented front-facing camera which is previously used on the tenth-generation iPad.
-Like iPad Pro (M4), it is only compatible with the Apple Pencil Pro alongside the lower-entry Apple Pencil with USB-C port, making it incompatible with the Apple Pencil (2nd generation).
-Unlike iPad Pro (M4), it is only compatible with the Magic Keyboard that was designed for the iPad Pro 3rd, 4th, 5th and 6th generations.
+Like the seventh generation of iPad Pro, it is only compatible with the Apple Pencil Pro alongside the entry-level Apple Pencil with USB-C port, making it incompatible with the Apple Pencil (2nd generation).
+Unlike the seventh generation of iPad Pro, it is only compatible with the Magic Keyboard that was designed for the third, fourth, fifth, and sixth generations of iPad Pro.

-The iPad Air (M3) was announced on March 4, 2025, and was released on March 12.
+The seventh generation of iPad Air was announced on March 4, 2025, and was released on March 12.
 It uses the Apple M3 chip.
 The "iPad Air" branding and regulatory information have been removed from the back of the device.

+The eighth generation of iPad Air was announced on March 2, 2026, and was released on March 11.
+It uses the Apple M4 chip with 12 GB of RAM.